Research

 Expectations and object recognition

 Our expectations influence how we recognize objects and generally see the world.
 Perceptual and neuronal mechanisms underlying this influence are however unclear, especially when the expected objects are complex real-world objects.
 Notably, how expectations influence the information represented and used to recognize objects is still largely unknown.
 In a recent study, we observed that specific object expectations will lead to an object-specific sampling of information, and that expectations overall accelerate the successful use of coarse information.
-We are currently planning a neuroimaging project to investigate how, when and where in the brain expectations of objects are represented and integrated with sensory information.
+We are currently running a neuroimaging project to investigate how, when and where in the brain expectations of objects are represented and integrated with sensory information.

 Selected works